rollthecloudinc/quell/README.md

 ## Orchestration

-Modules that enable swimming alongside one another with ease and consistency as one.
+Swim alongside one another with ease and consistency as one.

 ![](https://smeskey-github-prod.s3.amazonaws.com/projects/druid/github/dolphines.png)